 Nationwide Children’s Hospital is pleased to offer clinical experiences for students.
 We work closely with students to ensure the highest quality of learning opportunities.

-We offer two different student experiences- Our Practicum which is an introductory experience to the child life profession and an Internship to provide advanced experience to further develop skills for child life students.
+We offer two different student experiences- Our Practicum which is an introductory experience to the child life profession and our Internship to provide advanced experience to further develop skills for child life students.

-- Please refer to our Cover Letter for more information on the programs, prerequisites, and application information.
+Please refer to our Cover Letter for more information on the programs, prerequisites, and application information.
 We follow the ACLP deadlines and require the ACLP Common Application for intern applicants.

 - There is a $25 application fee for internship applications.
 Checks should be made payable to “Family and Volunteer Services” and submitted with your internship application.